artursapek/mondrian/README.md

 Mondrian officially supports only the latest desktop stable versions of Chrome, Firefox, and Safari.

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) if you wish to submit a Pull Request.

 ## License

-All of the Mondrian code is available under the MIT License.
+All of the Mondrian code and documentation is available under the [MIT License](LICENSE).

 ## Contact